minprog/platforms/django/lectures/js/index.md

     const PI = 3.14;

-For an example of how we can use a variable, let’s take a look at a page that keeps track of a counter:
+For an example of how we can use a variable, let's take a look at a page that keeps track of a counter:

     <!DOCTYPE html>
     <html lang="en">